-If you’re like most people, the first thing that comes to mind when hearing aids get wet is panic.
+If you’re like most people, the first thing that comes to mind when your rechargeable hearing aids got wet is panic.

 But if your hearing aids have gotten wet from sweat or rain, they are probably still in working condition.
 In fact, according to research by Starkey Hearing Technologies, only 5% of all hearing devices that get wet actually need replacing if you follow these important steps that we will share with you right away.